Spring Garden Revival

 Post-Dethatching Stormwater Management in Compliance with Wheaton’s MS4 Program

-• Overseeding within 24-48 hours using improved Kentucky bluegrass or turf-type tall fescue
+• Overseeding within 24-48 hours (preferably with improved Kentucky bluegrass or turf-type tall fescue)

 • Applying starter fertilizer and maintaining consistent moisture for 2-3 weeks

-• Using erosion control blankets on slopes exceeding 10-15%
+• Using temporary erosion control blankets on slopes exceeding 10-15%

 • Installing sediment barriers to protect storm drains

-303 W. Wesley Street, Wheaton, IL 60187
+303 W Wesley St, Wheaton, IL 60187

 Phone: (630) 260-2000